For the complete documentation index, see llms.txt.

 How It Works in Practice

-Kantian Peace suggests that liberal democracies tend not to wage war against each other because of shared political norms, mutual respect for democratic institutions, and economic interdependence.
+Kantian Peace suggests that liberal democracies tend not to wage war against each other because of shared political norms, mutual respect for democratic institutions, and Economic Interdependence.
 Democracies promote transparency, political accountability, and conflict resolution through dialogue rather than violence.
 Additionally, trade and international institutions encourage cooperation, making war less appealing or necessary between these states.

 Why It Matters